nashville-software-school/bangazon-inc/book-2-mvc/chapters/INTRO_TO_MVC.md

 ### Views

-In MVC, the View is sometimes refereed to as part of the Presentation Layer.
+In MVC, the View is sometimes referred to as part of the Presentation Layer.
 It is an HTML template written in a language called "razor", and is similar to the JSX code you are used to writing in react except it has the power of C# instead of JS.
 If it is given the context of a C# object, it knows how to dynamically create HTML.

 ```html+razor
 @model List<Kennel.Models.Animal>